Find Your Way Around the Park

 Stanley Park Interactive Map

 Have you ever wondered about the type of tree or the trail you're on?
 We're continually updating our interactive map.
 Detailed instructions on how to use this map can be found below.
-Click image below to go to interactive map site.
+Click the image below to access our interactive map online.
+To navigate the trails while you're in the park, download the ArcGIS Field Maps app and search for Stanley Park Interactive Map Designer.
+This will allow you to view your real-time location within the park and easily follow along using the interactive map.
+Download the ArcGIS Field Maps from the Apple Store or the Google Play Store here.

 Stanley Park Interactive Map